 You may feel frustrated when your ecobee devices refuse to connect to your home’s Wi-Fi.
 Ecobee devices won’t connect to Wi-Fi for several reasons.

 If an ecobee doesn’t connect to Wi-Fi, the most common reasons are:

 - Incorrect encryptions

 - Incompatible router broadcast network

-In this article, we’ll be examining all of the potential causes behind ecobee connectivity issues.
-We’ll also go through a step-by-step guide for fixing any Wi-Fi connection problems.
+This article will explain the potential causes behind ecobee connectivity issues.
+We’ll also follow a step-by-step guide for fixing any Wi-Fi connection problems.